autrainer/autrainer/README.md

 ## Project Status

-As we approach the alpha launch of _autrainer_, star this repository for the latest updates.
+As we approach the alpha launch of _autrainer_, star this repository to be notified about updates and releases.